Health Condition Variables - heart attack and stroke

 2. From wave 2 onward the hcondn0 variables include all possible conditions, i.e. the response options are 1-17 to coincide with the different health conditions.
 It would be unusual for people to have more than 8 of these at once, hence the hcondn01-08, the number was increased to 10 in wave 4.
 These are then converted to hcondn1-17.
 Some people were not asked whether they had either a heart attack or stroke in wave 2 so in wave 3 they asked everyone these questions, hconde6-7 and the age at which they were diagnosed, hcondea6-7.
 From wave 3 the annual event history asks about heart attack and stroke as well as whether they still have the condition.

 I hope this clears things up a bit, I am happy to answer any other questions you may have.

-#2 Updated by Lea Samek over 4 years ago
+#2 Updated by Lea Samek about 5 years ago

 thank you for your help.
 Just to clarify and I hope I make sense here:

 1. So there is no way in telling whether someone has been diagnosed with a heart attack/stroke 10 years prior to the interview in wave 1 or only a week ago?
 For my work I need to know whether someone suffers from any of the 17 conditions close to the interview in wave 1, 2, 3, or 4 and I used hconds and hcondns, which worked well for all conditions except heart attack and stroke.